Fool's Gold (2008 film): Critical response

 Several critics compared the film unfavorably to National Treasure and Romancing the Stone.
 Some critics referred to the film as "tedious" and "listless."
 Peter Travers of Rolling Stone gave the film zero stars out of four and said "Paris Hilton's appalling The Hottie and the Nottie is "marginally better."
 Travers wrote "I defy any 2008 comedy to be as stupid, slack and sexless" as Fool's Gold.
-Lou Lumenick of the New York Post gave the film one star out of four and called it "excruciatingly lame".
-Lumenick said, "It's all basically an excuse to show off the scenery", including McConaughey's abs.
 Carrie Rickey of The Philadelphia Inquirer gave the film one and a half stars out of four and said it "plays like a Three Stooges movie with scuba gear", but that "a Three Stooges movie is enlightened next to this one."
 Rickey described McConaughey as "perennially shirtless" and Hudson as "peculiarly mirthless".

 Pete Vonder Haar of Film Threat gave the film one and a half stars and said "the resolution is never in doubt, the villains are comedic rather than menacing, and no one involved seems to care one way or the other that their names are attached to this indifferent mess."
 Vonder Haar said McConaughey plays Finn "as Sahara's Dirk Pitt minus the SEAL training and a few million brain cells." and asked "Does McConaughey have some codicil in his contract stipulating he must spend at least 51% of a movie shirtless?"
 Sid Smith of the Chicago Tribune gave it two stars out of four and said the characters "are comic book clichés".
 Smith said "the outcome is predictable" and "The wasted talents include Sutherland, affecting a hokey British accent, and hatchet-faced Ewen Bremner."
 Brian Lowry of Variety said, "The lure of Matthew McConaughey shirtless for extended stretches doubtless has some marketing value, but after that, Fool's Gold offers small compensation."
 Lowry wrote "At times the pic feels like a comedic version of The Deep, only without the comedy."
 Lowry said the tropic scenery was well-shot but said "there's not much chemistry" between McConaughey and Hudson.